libffi/libffi/README.md

 See the git log for details at http://github.com/libffi/libffi.

     3.3 TBD
+        Add RISC-V support.
+        New API in support of GO closures.
         Default to Microsoft's 64 bit long double ABI with Visual C++.
           GNU compiler uses 80 bits (128 in memory) FFI_GNUW64 ABI.
-        New API in support of GO closures.
-        Add RISC-V support.
-        Many bug fixes.
+	Many new tests cases and bug fixes.

     3.2.1 Nov-12-14
         Build fix for non-iOS AArch64 targets.